–by Scott Sondles, west coast sales person at Apeks Supercritical

 It’s all about the yield… or is it?

 When doing research on plant extraction machines business owners and investors simply want to understand the ROI.
-The problem is that yield is not the only a part of the equation.
+The problem is that yield is not the only part of the equation.
 If your goal is to extract medicinal compounds and you get high yields of fats, waxes, and chlorophyll, this does little to the profitability of your business.

 Warning: If an extraction company starts claiming that they have the highest yield on the market you need to walk away.
 When recording yields please document the following parameters: starting weight, total yield, moisture content and yield after winterization so you have something to compare your yield to.